jcjorel/clonesquad-ec2-pet-autoscaler/docs/tutorials/HOWTO_ACME_UseCase_Optimization.md

 7AM-9AM and 1PM-3PM; during the Weekends, there is almost neither Production nor Non-Production activity.
 It also happens that some peak loads occur from time to time: Most of the time, it can be anticipated few hours in advance in front of this event but sometimes it is unpredictable.

-For some reason, ACME needs to use traditional monitoring solution like Centreon.

 The application has different kind of resource usage pattern:
 * Development activities: A reduced set of resources are needed only during Business hours.
 * Integration activities: Same as Development with the additional need for dedicated tooling instances.